free-audio/clap-juce-extensions/README.md

 # JUCE6 and 7 Unofficial CLAP Plugin Support

-This is a set of code which, combined with a JUCE6 or JUCE 7 plugin project, allows you to build a CLAP plugin.
+This is a set of code which, combined with a JUCE 6 or JUCE 7 plugin project, allows you to build a CLAP plugin.
 It is licensed under the MIT license, and can be used for both open and closed source projects.

 We are labeling it 'unofficial' for four reasons